fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## How to apply:
 In your application, we'd like you to include links to any public repos, sample code (as many examples as possible) and good examples of HTML/CSS work and UI/UX or design as well as a cover letter which explains why you want to do mission-based work.
 Please also let us know where you heard about the job.

-<i>Fight for the Future is an equal opportunity and inclusive employer.
+*Fight for the Future is an equal opportunity and inclusive employer.
 FFTF does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 We believe that a diverse staff enables us to better understand and serve our members, audience and community.
-Women, people of color, and members of low-income, disadvantaged, and LGBTQ communities are strongly encouraged to apply.</i>
+Women, people of color, and members of low-income, disadvantaged, and LGBTQ communities are strongly encouraged to apply.*

  <script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/49palH1Yrd"></script>